-While you want to acquire your own copy of the book.
-I have put it up on the course web page.
-The book is no longer in print, but used copies are available on the web.
+While you want to acquire your own copy of the book and cherish it forever, I have put chapters of the book on the course web page.
+The book is no longer in print, but used copies are available from book sellers on the web.